larzconwell/auto_npm/README.md

 - `--help`, `-h` Display the help dialog

 ### Notes
-- There hasn't been much success using `git commit -a` but `but commit -m` works most of the time.
+- There hasn't been much success using `git commit -a` but `git commit -m` works most of the time.